jreiche/aeo_radar/E_3_Sentinel_1_time_series_analysis.md

 ![fig](/figures/figure_11.png)
 <sub>Figure 1.
 RGB of the first quantile median composites of 2018, 2019 and 2020 for Sentinel-1 VV polarization and highlighted steps necessary to create time series plots in GEE. </sub>

-If you want to create a new time series for a specific pixel __FIRST__ delete the current geometry (Fig. 2) and then start with the procedure mentioned above.
+For creating a new time series for a specific pixel __FIRST__ delete the current geometry (Fig. 2) and then start with the procedure mentioned above.

 ![fig](/figures/figure_12.png)
 <sub>Figure 2.
 How to delete a created geometry in GEE. </sub>